 - Memory allocation policies and address spaces used by the varied operating systems are complicated.
 They may also differ from one operating system to another.
 The figure below gives an overall layout of a generic process address space for a 32-bit operating system.

-- Each section in the given address space is dedicated to perform a specific task and is present to perform an explicit task.
+- Each section in the given address space is dedicated to performing a specific task and is present to perform an explicit task.
 The most common areas are the Kernel, program and program data, stack value, heap value, and global data including shared libraries, shared memory, or Dynamic Link Libraries.

 Learn about swapping here.

 - The magnitude of each section in the address space depends on the type and power of the operating system.
 These sizes also affect the size of allocated segments of the shared memory.
-In the case of 64-bit operating system, most of the computational limits are theoretical and may change depending on the available hardware.
+In the case of a 64-bit operating system, most of the computational limits are theoretical and may change depending on the available hardware.

 - Address spaces can be further differentiated as either flat or segmented.
 In the case of flat address spaces, the addresses are expressed as incremental values which start from zero.
 In the case of segmented address spaces, the addresses are represented as distinct segments augmented by offsets.
 Offsets are values that are added to generate secondary addresses.